Seeds are where the miracle of plant life is stored.

 The embryo is a miniature version of the mature plant, held in a state of limbo.
 The embryo has several parts:

-Seeds also have a bellybutton, called the hilum.
-This is a scar where the seed was attached to the ovary wall.
+Seeds also have scars.
+One scar, called the hilum, is formed where the seed was attached to the ovary wall.
+Another scar, called the raphe, occurs where the seed was attached to the placenta, making it the seed's bellybutton.

 It is the structure of a seed that makes it so durable.
 Until the correct conditions exist, that little bundle of potential will stay the way it is for a good long while.
 So, what triggers it to change?